-If the parents of the child are already in a divorce, annulment, or other similar court proceeding in Circuit Court, then custody of the child will be determined in the Circuit Court as part of those proceedings.
-Otherwise, you should make a filing for custody in Virginia with the Court Services Unit of the Juvenile and Domestic Relations Court.
+If the parents of the child are already in a divorce, annulment, or another similar court proceeding in Circuit Court, then custody of the child will be determined in the Circuit Court as part of those proceedings.

-First, you must file a petition for custody with the Court Services Unit in the Juvenile and Domestic Relations Court of your county.
+In order to file for custody, you must first file a petition for custody with the Court Services Unit in the Juvenile and Domestic Relations Court of your county.

 A general outline of a petition may be found here, but you must include in the petition facts that will factor into the judge’s decision.